PaperCut on Linux errors with "Java heap space"

 PaperCut NG and PaperCut MF’s Application Server requires at least 192MB of RAM, and we would recommend 256MB of RAM or more in most environments.
 By default the Application Server will use 25% of available system RAM; this means that to meet the minimum requirement of 192MB of RAM, the system should have at least 768MB of system RAM.
 To meet 256MB you would therefore require 1GB of RAM.

-If you cannot increase the amount of physical RAM, you can try increasing the fraction of RAM available to the Application Server by following this KB article: Increasing the Memory Available to PaperCut NG and PaperCut MF
+If you cannot increase the amount of physical RAM, you can try increasing the fraction of RAM available to the Application Server by following this KB article: Managing the amount of memory used by PaperCut NG/MF